 Phone: (209) 228-2462

 - Maria Ramirez Loyola, M.A., Doctoral Student | Psychological Sciences

 Center for Career and Professional Advancement

-The Center for Career and Professional Advancement (CCPA) at UC Merced empowers students and alumni to reach their full potential by offering services in career development, experiential education, employment and graduate school.
+The Center for Career and Professional Advancement (CCPA) at UC Merced empowers students and alumni to reach their full potential by offering services in career development, experiential education, employment, and graduate school.

 Undocumented students, who have received consideration for Deferred Action for Childhood Arrivals (DACA), are eligible to work on the UC Merced campus.
-CCPA will advise students of the necessary I-9 documents they will need to provide before the time they enroll into the university’s payroll system.
+CCPA will advise students of the necessary I-9 documents they will need to provide before the time they enroll in the university’s payroll system.

 CCPA assists students with their paraprofessional experiences and in their professional preparations.
 The following services assist students with their current and future opportunities: